 Having a veteran-owned accreditation can help your start-up business reach and expand to worldwide markets.

-3. Access to funding and loans – According to the Gusto Survey of New Businesses 2021, veterans own only 10.7% of new businesses in the United States.
-Running a business is hard and making it successful is even more difficult.
-Veterans often have no credit history and find it extremely hard to get bank loans for their start-ups.
+According to the Gusto Survey of New Businesses 2021, veterans own only 10.7% of new businesses in the United States.
+Running a business is hard, and making it successful is even more difficult.
+Veterans often need a credit history and find it extremely hard to get bank loans for their start-ups.
 Initial capital or working capital crunch can be overcome with the following options, and having a veteran-owned certification does help speed up things:

 Before figuring out the best certification for your business, you need to check if you qualify as a ‘veteran’ as per the legally defined criteria: